“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “I guess that's true.”
 Mai admits begrudgingly.

 Mai stands there in silence, overlooking the Tapco stock kit in the box.
 It would be unimaginable to even consider turning her family’s rifle into something that looks like a mall-ninja cope.
 Mai would have opted for an AKM rifle if optimization for combat was her priority.
 She didn’t want to tarnish her Type 56 SKS in-game because of statics or any benefits over any other rifle.
 It was certainly more accurate than any 7.62 AK.
 The simplicity and rugged nature of it was appealing to Mai’s own philosophy of K.I.S.S.
 (Keep It Simple, Stupid).
 Even her side arm, a Hi Point C9 with duct taped grips was nothing more than a simple blow-back operated 9mm that was overly chunky and heavy to the point where it would make a good throwing blunt weapon if the pistol ever had a catastrophic failure.
 To her, it was more than just the ends justifying the bare means of being effective in combat.
-The Type 56 was a tribute to her father’s legacy.
+The Type 56 SKS was a tribute to her father’s legacy.

 “I did promise him…” Mai finally spoke.
 Her eyes close as she starts to think about her father and her promise to do well in school, adapt to the challenges ahead in life, and forge her own path.
 She opens her eyes again, looking over the aftermarket stock on the table.
 “Sometimes…” Mai speaks quietly.
 “Old tools need to be sharpened and refurbished to become useful again.
 If this is what it takes to bring my Type 56 back to life...so be it.”

 Emi takes a big sigh in relief.
-Hikari smiles and squeezes Mai’s shoulder.
+Hikari smiles and squeezes Mai’s hand.
 “I knew you would come to your senses, Mai.”
 She looks up at Flint.
 “I’ll buy it for her.
 80 Credits seems fair.”

 “Hikari!
 No. I’ll pay for it…”

 “It’s alright, Mai.”
 Hikari pulls Mai into an embrace which completely catches Mai and Emi off guard.
 “You made a big sacrifice today.
 I wouldn’t want you to lose anymore than you need.
 We’re teammates...no...we’re best friends.
-We have to look out for each other you know?”
+We have to look out for each other, you know?”
 She gently lets go of Mai.
 “Besides, Emi made her own sacrifice unintentionally when she got injured during her track completion.”
 Emi chuckles shyly in the background.
 “And I plan on making my own sacrifice after class tomorrow.
 I know a classmate who knows how to cut and stylize hair.
 I’ve been thinking of getting rid of these.”
 Hikari tugs on her twin ponytails.

 ”Yeah.
 But they were a hindrance in our practice match.
 They are probably going to be a hindrance in nursing school too.
 I don’t see any reason to keep them around for any longer.
 It’s not going to stop me from being pretty.”